opentofu/opentofu/tools/terraform-bundle/README.md

 ## Terraform Enterprise Users

-If you use OpenTF Enterprise, the self-hosted distribution of Terraform Cloud, you can use `terraform-bundle` as described above to build custom OpenTF packages with bundled provider plugins.
+If you use Terraform Enterprise, the self-hosted distribution of Terraform Cloud, you can use `terraform-bundle` as described above to build custom OpenTF packages with bundled provider plugins.